Understanding the analysis of cave diving accidents is crucial for divers to prevent their recurrence in the future.

 However, the time limitations of responding to situations in deep water also pose an issue.

-There is minimal time left to make the right decisions and get out of risky gas supply situations.
+There is minimal time left to make the right decisions and avoid risky gas supply situations.

-Cave dives that go deeper than 40 meters or about 130 ft require significant training, skill, and experience.
+Cave dives that exceed 40 meters or about 130 ft require significant training, skill, and experience.

 The inability to maintain a continuous guideline to reach open water is the second main reason for fatalities among experienced cave divers.